travelogues/travelogues.github.io/_pages/about.md

 <i class="fas fa-language"></i><span style="font-size: 14pt;"> [English](/about/) [Deutsch](/about_de)</span>

-**Travelogues: Perceptions of the Other and the Orient in Modern Times.
-A Mixed-method Approach for the Analysis of Large-scale Travel Account Series.**
+**Travelogues: Perceptions of the Other 1500–1876 – A Computerized Analysis**

 ## About the Project